 While it’s possible to spend big on your decorations, the festival theme inspires some DIY decoration ideas.
 Whether you’re handy with a paintbrush yourself or can call on artistic friends and family members, creating a pretty wedding sign like this one makes your wedding Instagram-ready, and also helps your guests get from dinner to the dance floor!

 Cute picture displays add to the whimsy of a festival-themed wedding.
 You could display happy couple photos, inspirational quotes around the theme of love and marriage, or even lyrics to songs that are important to the two of you to complement the festival theme.
 Nothing says festival chic like some well-placed hippy accents.
 There are so many fun ways to add a playful homage to the festival season’s hippy roots; we love the idea of using a vintage car like this one.

 Flowers at weddings are nothing new, but the festival theme really lends itself to the addition of fresh flowers in every conceivable place.
-Whether you add elegant wreathes, profusions of wild flowers as table decorations or simply tuck blossoms into every corner, flowers will bring vibrant pops of colour to your wedding.
+Whether you add elegant wreaths, profusions of wildflowers as table decorations or simply tuck blossoms into every corner, flowers will bring vibrant pops of colour to your wedding.

 Food and Drink

 Leave the stuffy formality of traditional wedding cuisine behind and get creative with your festival theme!
 Many couples don’t want to impose formal dining or seating plans on their guests any more, and this theme encourages a break with tradition.
 Bring the rustic charm of the countryside to your wedding by placing hay bales around your venue.
 Not only are they cheap and disposable, but they also make excellent seats and side tables.